 Consider the given economy, where only guns and butter are produced,

-In the given example, 20 units of guns and 1 unit of butter can be produced by utilising the resources fully and efficiently.
-If the economy decides to produce 2 unis of butter, then it would have to cut down on the production of guns by 2 units.
+In the given example, 20 units of guns and 1 unit of butter can be produced by utilizing the resources fully and efficiently.
+If the economy decides to produce 2 units of butter, then it would have to cut down on the production of guns by 2 units.

 Characteristics of Production Possibility Curve (PPC)